 What Is Tarot?

-A foundation-first introduction to tarot: what the deck is, how the cards are organized, and why spreads create meaning.
+An introduction to what tarot is: how the deck works, how the cards are organized, and why spreads matter.

 Tarot is a symbolic system before it is a reading technique.
 The deck gives you a visual language of archetypes, suits, and card relationships; a reading is what happens when that language is applied to a question.